You are here:

 Saint Francis University engages in several university-wide efforts to promote sustainability.
 Here are just a few ways in which our University is looking towards the future!

-In the fall of 2009, a 2.5 kw wind turbine was constructed on campus atop the hill behind Stokes Athletics Center.
-The electricity generated is used for a building on campus.
-The machine is an example of the kind that could be used to significantly reduce the electricity costs for a home or small business.
+A small wind turbine was installed on the hill behind Stokes Athletics Center in the fall of 2009.
+The electricity generated is used in a campus building.
+The machine is an example of the kind that could be used to partially power a home or small business.

-Collecting recyclable items is an important issue on campus.
+Saint Francis University implemented a recycling program in 1991 to reduce landfill waste and demonstrate Franciscan stewardship of our environment.
 Most classrooms and offices have paper collection and in many hallways one will find collection bins.
-A number of items are also accepted at the large community recycling bins located in the lower JFK parking lot.
+A number of items are also accepted at the large community recycling bins located in the JFK parking lot.

 The custodial staff will collect the material from the containers and transport it to the campus collection site in the JFK parking lot.